visym/cap/docs/README.md

 # Overview

-The consented activities of people (CAP) dataset is a fine grained activity dataset for visual AI research.
+The consented activities of people (CAP) dataset is a fine grained activity dataset for visual AI research collected using the [Visym Collector](https://visym.com/collector) platform.

 This dataset is associated with the [Open Fine-grained Activity Detection Challenge](https://openfad.nist.gov).

 [describe me]

+[arXiv link]

 ## Explorer